Navier-Stokes Equations for Low-Temperature One-Dimensional Fluids

 We first notice that the heating factor in eq. \eqref{eq:GHDEnergy} is $\sim \mu/T$ namely it is order zero in temperature.
 Therefore, even if the system is initially at zero temperature, the rapid growth of the velocity gradient $\partial_x \eta$ heats the system, giving therefore finite viscosity $\mu$ to the dynamics of $\eta$ and regularising its shocks.
 Moreover, given that the dynamic viscosity in eq.~\eqref{eq:viscosity} is expressed only in terms of the universal features of the low-temperature effective field theory, namely the Luttinger liquid constant $K$ and its density-dependence (which is non-trivial only for interacting quantum gases), we conjecture that its form is universal for generic one-dimensional quantum fluids.
 The argument is simple: at low temperatures, all quantum fluids become effectively integrable, as their description is in terms of Luttinger liquid freely propagating bosonic modes.
 Their diffusion is therefore expected to be the same as for integrable quasiparticles, where the kinetic picture explained above applies.
 We also stress that there is no fundamental difference in the nature of transport at small temperatures between integrable and non-integrable systems, contrary to what is claimed in previous literature \cite{PhysRevLett.119.036801}.

-\prlsection{Front dynamics in integrable gases} We now focus on the fate of an initial density bump, for example in a system at a given temperature $T_0$ and density $\rho_0$.
-Such a setting is paradigmatic to understanding the response of a system to external perturbations and we here use it to establish the main differences between viscous CHD and integrable diffusive GHD at low temperature, see Fig. \ref{fig:viscousCHD_vs_GHD}.
-When the system is fully integrable, for example in the absence of forces $\mathfrak{f}$, one could expect that not only temperature and chemical potential can characterise a local stationary state, but a large number of Lagrange multipliers associated to higher charges, i.e. a Generalised Gibbs Ensembles (GGE), deviating this way from the behaviour of a generic non-integrable system.
-Namely, even if the gas is initially in a thermal state, higher chemical potentials could be activated as time grows.
-In particular, a first deviation from thermal is by considering the pseudo-energy of eq. \eqref{eq:TBA} and substituting
+\prlsection{Front dynamics in integrable gases} We now focus on the fate of an initial density bump, for example in a system at a given temperature {$T_0\ll T_d$} and density $\rho_0$.
+Such a setting is paradigmatic to understanding the response of a system to external perturbations, and we here use it to establish the main differences between viscous CHD and integrable diffusive GHD at low temperature, see Fig.~\ref{fig:viscousCHD_vs_GHD}. {When the system is integrable, one could expect that not only temperature and chemical potential can characterise a local stationary state, but a large number of Lagrange multipliers $\gamma_n$ associated to higher conserved quantities $\langle\hat{Q}_n\rangle= \int d\theta n(\theta) (\theta^n)^{\rm dr}/n!$, i.e.~a Generalised Gibbs Ensembles (GGE), deviating this way from the behaviour of a generic non-integrable system.
+This amounts to replacing the bare energy $\varepsilon=\theta^2/2$ with a higher-order polynomial